Baeldung/learn-java-collections/README.md

-# Learn Java Collections - Deep Dive Into Lists
+# Learn Java Collections - Iteration and Comparison

-This is the codebase for Module "Deep Dive Into Lists" of Learn Java Collections.
+This is the codebase for Module "Iteration and Comparison" of Learn Java Collections.